-If you do not have access to the 14 JPMorgan Chase dedicated centers, you temporarily have access to in-home care (where Bright Horizons sends a caregiver to your home), dependent on availability.
+In certain locations where there are no operating child care centers in the Bright Horizons expanded network (including their non-Bright Horizons partner centers), employees may be eligible for in-home care (Bright Horizons will send a caregiver to your home), dependent on availability.
 There is a minimum of four hours and maximum of 10 hours of care per day.
 These uses count as part of your annual back-up care day allotment.